Setup TailScale VPN Server on Synology RT6600ax/RT2600AC Router

 Testing

-• Download the script that starts/stops the tailscale daemon
+• Download the script below that starts/stops the tailscale daemon

 • This script is derived from TailScale’s original script and is adapted to SRM environment